richwrightnyc/DiagnosticTool/README.md

 This tool is intended to help automate Macintosh diagnostics.
 It relies heavily on system_profiler to pull relevent information about the host machine and generates a report with this information.

 # Use Case
-Can be run locally or in remotely.
+Can be run locally or remotely.
+Either clone the repo or download the disk image (.dmg file), attach it & run.
+The disk image contains everything needed for the program to function, the contents are included in this repo for transparency.

 # Caveats
 Depending on the macOS version, errors may be encountered with some of the functions of this tool.
 I've tried my best to mitigate and/or work around some of them, and this is a work in progress.